Conservation Laws and the Non-Classicality of Gravity: Appendix

 Different physical theories, such as classical mechanics and quantum mechanics, may exhibit incompatible mathematical structures.
-However, they share a common feature: the ability to describe physical systems using expectation values.
-In terms of expectation values, both classical and quantum theories yield real numbers.
-The validity of a theory is determined by whether its predicted expectations match those observed experimentally.
-Therefore, expectation values of observables (dynamic variables) serve as a bridge connecting different theories.
-From a measurable perspective, a general description of expectation value of observable is required.
+However, they share a fundamental operational feature: the ability to describe physical systems using expectation values.
+In terms of expectation values, both classical and quantum theories yield real numbers, and the validity of a theory is determined by whether its predicted expectations match empirical observations.
+Therefore, expectation values of observables (dynamical variables) serve as a universal bridge connecting different theoretical frameworks.
+From an operational perspective, a general description of the expectation value of an observable is strictly required.

-In the real physical world, all we have access to are the expectation values of observables (dynamics variables).
-And these expectation values are jointly determined by a physical state and observables.
-That is, state and observables determine the attributes (expectation values of observables) of a physical system.
-Here we describe them as
+In the physical world, empirical access is limited to the expectation values of observables.
+These expectation values are jointly determined by the physical state and the observable itself.
+We can succinctly formalize this mapping as: